Setup and Print

 show = Dict("Current Magnitude Residual" => false)

-printAmmeterData(system, device, analysis; fmt, show, delimiter = " ", repeat = 10)
+printAmmeterData(analysis; fmt, show, delimiter = " ", repeat = 10)

-# Print data for specific ammeters
+Print data for specific ammeters:

 width = Dict("Current Magnitude" => 10)

-printAmmeterData(system, device, analysis; label = "From 1", width, header = true)
+printAmmeterData(analysis; label = "From 1", width, header = true)

-printAmmeterData(system, device, analysis; label = "From 4", width)
+printAmmeterData(analysis; label = "From 4", width)

-printAmmeterData(system, device, analysis; label = "From 6", width, footer = true)
+printAmmeterData(analysis; label = "From 6", width, footer = true)

 JuliaGrid.printWattmeterData